 - Health and Counseling Services (2nd Floor, Hundley Hall): Submit your completed Health Information Form, including a record of required immunizations if you are interested in having this service.
 Part-time students must submit payment to the Cashier’s Office.

-- Information Desk (1st Floor, Hall Campus Center): This office is open 24 hours a day, 7 days per week and ID Cards may be obtained here.
-Your campus picture ID card provides you with access to the library and computer labs.
-Parking Decals are also available here.
+- ID and Parking Decal Information (Information Desk – 1st Floor, Hall Campus Center): This office is open 24 hours a day, 7 days per week.
+ID cards are obtained here.
+Your campus photo ID card provides you with access to the library and computer labs.
+Parking decals are also available here.
 Present your application, driver’s license, and auto registration to receive a parking decal which is valid for the academic year.
-Payment ($20) for the decal is made at the Cashier’s Office.
+Payment ($25) for the decal is made at the Cashier’s Office.

 - Knight-Capron Library: Information about library resources and off-campus access